youssef-mansor/TheAgentCompany/workspaces/tasks/pm-add-new-moderator/task.md

-Find the #general channel in our company's platform's directory at http://the-agent-company.com:3000/home And invite Kritanjali Jain to the channel.
+Find the #help-desk channel in our company's platform's directory at http://the-agent-company.com:3000/home And add Liu Qiang to the channel.
-Then make her a moderator.
+Then make him a moderator.